 All references to "HUTCHMED" as used throughout this presentation refer to HUTCHMED (China) Limited and its consolidated subsidiaries and joint ventures unless otherwise stated or indicated by context.
-This presentation should be read in conjunction with HUTCHMED's results for the six months ended June 30, 2021 and HUTCHMED's other SEC filings and announcements published in accordance with the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited, and announcements published in accordance with the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited, copies of which are available on HUTCHMED's website (www.hutch-med.com).
+This presentation should be read in conjunction with HUTCHMED's results for the six months ended June 30, 2021 and HUTCHMED's other SEC filings and announcements published in accordance with the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited copies of which are available on HUTCHMED's website (www.hutch-med.com).